Splunk Cloud Platform

 The scheduled reports that populate summary indexes are prime candidates for durable search processing.
 Summary indexes that have been built by faulty scheduled reports will have missing events.
 Searches of summary indexes with missing events return inaccurate results.

 When you enable summary indexing for a scheduled report, the Splunk software automatically switches its scheduling mode from real-time to continuous.
 The continuous mode is required for ordinary summary indexing reports.
-However, if you then enable durable search for that reports, the Splunk software switches its scheduling mode back to real-time scheduling, as that is the required scheduling mode for scheduled report that use durable search processing.
+However, if you then configure durable search for that report, the Splunk software switches its scheduling mode back to real-time scheduling, as that is the required scheduling mode for scheduled report that use durable search processing.

 For more information about the real-time and continuous scheduling modes, see Configure the priority of scheduled reports.